Date: 16 Nov 2015

 Four people were arrested in relation to his death, but none of them were charged.
 The four people were a 38-year-old man, two other men and a woman.

-However, his inquest could not establish how he died, stating that he could have been assaulted or he could have died from a medical condition.
+However, his inquest could not establish how he died, stating that he could have been assaulted or he could have died from his medical condition.
 The Coroner said that it was, 'sadly, a very unusual case'.

 He was found at his home in Warberry Road West, Torquay, on Monday, 16 November 2015 at about 11am.